Boot Hill (film): Release

 Boot Hill was first released in 1969.

 Wild East Productions released the 92-minute international version on an out-of-print limited edition DVD in 2003.
 In September 2015, the film was re-released as a double-bill with Django the Bastard from RetroVision Entertainment, LLC.
 It features both Italian and English audio.

+Film Ventures bought the film for the US market for $40,000 and made over $1 million.

 Reception

 From retrospective reviews, in his investigation of narrative structures in Spaghetti Western films, Bert Fridlund writes that all the Colizzi westerns present clever variations on several different kinds of partnerships encountered in other films inspired by For a Few Dollars More.
 Also, the pervading protagonists Cat and Hutch are differentiated by a set of physical and personal characteristics that reappear in the even more commercially successful They Call Me Trinity and Trinity Is Still My Name.